thediveo/thediveo.github.io/index.md

 ### Fonts

+Add fonts and icons to your TiddlyWikis without the need to install them first into your system, or a permanent Internet connection.

 | Project | Description |
 | ------- | ----------- |
 | [TW5FontAwesome](http://thediveo.github.io/TW5FontAwesome) | Brings [Font Awesome 5](https://fontawesome.com) to your TiddlyWikis, without local font installs or the need for an Internet connection. |